gu-fan/riv.vim/README.rst

   These 'z' folding commands can be used.
   Like 'zo' 'zc' ...

-  Also Some extra commands are provided.
+  Also extra commands are provided.

   + Open/Close Folding: ``zo``, ``zc``, ``zM``, ``zR``
   + Update Folding: ``zx``